LoginRadius/engineering-portal/content/blog/react-context-api/index.md

 };
 ```

-5. Create a higer order component to consume the context named: with<your context name> e.g. withUser
+5. Create a higher order component to consume the context named: with<your context name> e.g. withUser
 Example using React Hooks:

 ```js